Four (4) Ingredients to Quality Coffee

 · A little randomness to the taste

-· If the coffee cherries aren’t dried fast enough there will be a slight rottenness to the coffee.
+· When coffee cherries aren’t dried fast enough there will be a slight rottenness to the coffee.

-· In poor grade coffees, there’s also a slight chance of dirt granules or rocks.
+· Poor grade coffees, there’s also a slight chance of dirt granules or rocks.

 · Selection by hand